aiven/aiven-docs/docs/platform/concepts/projects_accounts_access.md

 **Large organizations**

-For large organizations, it\'s best to keep all of your projects in organizational units instead of organizations.
+For large organizations, it's best to keep all of your projects in organizational units instead of organizations.
 By keeping all of your projects in organizational units you can centrally manage things like support contracts and billing groups for each group of projects.